iamchrismiller/responsive-snake/README.md

   Customization:

-    You may define a width / height on the canvas tag itself OR use the data attribute `data-full-screen="true"` for full-screen
+    You may define a width (width="400px") / height (height="400px") on the canvas tag itself OR use the data attribute `data-full-screen="true"` for full-screen

-    WIP
+  Game Options

+    - snakePixels (int) default : 14
+        - Snake piece width in pixels
+    - snakeSize (int) default : 3
+        - How many snake pieces to start with
+    - foodColor (string) default : random color
+        - Custom Food Color (#ff0000 || rgb(0,0,0))
+    - bot (int) default : true
+        - Do you want the bot to play when you start the game?
+    - timeout (int) default : 1000
+        - How long to wait in between game loses
+    - explosion (bool) default : true
+        - Do you want to particle explosion when food is consumed

 ## Sample Markup